opsschool/curriculum/soft_skills.rst

 reconnaissance by talking to project leaders or middle management within the organization.

+When researching organizational needs, start with some basic questions:

 * Are you planning anything new in the next year?
 * What projects is your group starting?
 * What technologies are we not using that you think would make your unit more productive?